daattali/beautiful-jekyll/_posts/2024-01-21-cantera-equilibrium-combustion.md

 ## Specific Heat Capacity

 Cp represents the specific heat capacity at constant pressure.
 Specific heat capacity is a measure of the amount of heat energy required to raise the temperature of a unit mass of a substance by 1 degree Celsius (or 1 Kelvin).

-## Stoichimetric Ratio

-Stoichiometric refers to the precise balance of reactants in a chemical reaction according to the mole ratios indicated by the balanced chemical equation.
-In a stoichiometrically balanced reaction, the number of moles of each reactant and product is in the exact proportion specified by the coefficients in the balanced equation.

 ## Cantera